EleganckaPorazka/rrlib_interfaces/README.md

 # rrlib_interfaces
-ROS2 interfaces for the trajectory and kinematics packages.
+ROS2 interfaces for the **rrlib** trajectory and kinematics packages.